elixir-cldr/cldr/DEVELOPMENT.md

 git pull
 ```

-2. After updating the respository, the locales need to be consolidated into the format used by `ex_cldr`.
-This is done by:
+2. After updating the respository, the locales need to be consolidated into the format used by `ex_cldr`
 ```bash
 mix cldr.consolidate
 ```